apache/airflow/docs/apache-airflow/howto/operator/python.rst

 PythonVirtualenvOperator
 ========================

-Use the :class:`~airflow.providers.standard.core.operators.python.PythonVirtualenvOperator` decorator to execute Python callables inside a new Python virtual environment.
+Use the :class:`~airflow.providers.standard.operators.python.PythonVirtualenvOperator` decorator to execute Python callables inside a new Python virtual environment.
 The ``virtualenv`` package needs to be installed in the environment that runs Airflow (as optional dependency ``pip install apache-airflow[virtualenv] --constraint ...``).